-This outfit wants startups to trade their equity for patents from big tech players
+This outfit wants startups to trade equity for patents from big tech players

 TC: I’m guessing this isn’t the first attempt to create this kind of marketplace.

-MM: There have been other attempts at creating defensive patent pools, but they’ve involved giving up rights to check a book out of library instead of own it, whereas is a patent sale for equity.
+MM: There have been other attempts at creating defensive patent pools, but they’ve involved giving up rights to check a book out of a library instead of own it, whereas this is a patent sale for equity.

 This is new, this takes scale.
 We’re going to try to break down barriers to make this ecosystem work.Featured Image: Thomas Barwick/Getty Images